Latest news

 6. how best to adapt them and report them over time.

-By the end of 2021 academic partners in the ACORD enterprise include The University of Plymouth, The University of Warwick, London School of Hygiene and Tropical Medicine, Imperial College, and The UK Dementia Research Institute.
-A particular cross disease initiative The Neurodegenerative Statistics group (NeuStats) formed earlier in 2021 have held productive meetings looking at statistical issues in the design, conduct, and analysis of the MAMS platform initiatives in all areas, sharing challenges and possible solutions.
-The NeuStats group will continue to meet on a 3-monthly basis.
+By the end of 2021, academic partners in the ACORD enterprise included The University of Plymouth, The University of Warwick, London School of Hygiene and Tropical Medicine, Imperial College, and The UK Dementia Research Institute.
+A particular cross-disease initiative, The Neurodegenerative Statistics group (NeuStats), formed earlier in 2021, have held productive meetings looking at statistical issues in the design, conduct, and analysis of the MAMS platform initiatives in all areas, sharing challenges and possible solutions.
+The NeuStats group will continue to meet on a three-monthly basis.

-Professor Mahesh Parmar Director of the MRC CTU at UCL and a founding partner of ACORD says ‘We have made little or no progress in the treatment of a number of major neurodegenerative diseases for decades; the ACORD collaboration brings together patients, scientists, clinicians, statisticians, and charities across the country and offers us a once in generation opportunity to change the outlook for patients with these devastating diseases’.
+"We have made little or no progress in the treatment of a number of major neurodegenerative diseases for decades; the ACORD collaboration brings together patients, scientists, clinicians, statisticians, and charities across the country and offers us a once in generation opportunity to change the outlook for patients with these devastating diseases."

 Published articles